Articles > Criminal Justice > Criminal justice vs criminology degrees and careers

 Criminal justice is the “interdisciplinary academic study of the police, criminal courts, correctional institutions (e.g., prisons) and juvenile justice agencies, as well as of the agents who operate within these institutions,” according to Britannica.

-If you pursue a career in this field, you will likely work to prevent crimes, enforce the law or punish those who break it.
-You usually pursue these goals in law enforcement agencies, the courts or corrections.
+Pursuing a career in this field will likely lead to work to prevent crimes, enforce the law or punish those who break it.
+This work is typically performed in law enforcement agencies, the courts or corrections.

 Criminal justice degrees are available at all postsecondary levels.
-Depending on your educational achievements, you could use a degree to pursue a career as a police captain or detective sergeant.
-Corrections and probation officers can also have a criminal justice education, as can people who work for other law enforcement agencies like the FBI or Department of Homeland Security.
+Depending on a student's educational achievements, the degree could be used to pursue a career as a police captain or detective sergeant.
+Corrections and probation officers can also have a criminal justice education, as can people who work for other law enforcement agencies, such as the FBI or the Department of Homeland Security.

-Finally, a criminal justice degree can prepare you for further education to become a lawyer or public administrator.
+Finally, a criminal justice degree can prepare students for further education to become lawyers or public administrators.

-Professionals in criminal justice careers earn different salaries depending on their area of focus.
+Professionals in criminal justice vs criminology careers earn different salaries depending on their area of focus.
 Here are some of the most common careers and the average salary for each.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.